EdDataScienceEES/tutorial-oladw/index.md

 Now, don't get me wrong some of those interactive figures can be complex, but this tutorial aims to give you a quick rundown and show you how you can make one of your own!

 Data visualization is a crucial component for communicating information quickly.
-By making these interactive, we allow the reader to explore this data on their own.
+Static visualisations are great for presenting fixed narratives, but are fairly limited in thier ability to explore data points individually.
+By making them interactive, we allow the reader to explore this data on their own, for greater insights.

+Say, for example, you're working with a large species count dataset.
+You may want to allow policymakers to explore species count over time, or zoom into specific regions.
+How would you build a figure like this?
+Let me show you...

 <a name="section1a"></a>